 A Little Information on our CPU Set-up

 In combination with this, we use Control Groups (cgroups for short) to guarantee enough CPU time for each of the cloud servers in line with the resources you have set via the server size.
 In the end, the scheduler decides what to do with any remaining resources and cgroups.
 It’s also worth noting that we reserve a set of specific cores to be outside the range of allocation for customer computing workloads.
-These cores are used to run the operating system of the physical host and in particular we reserve additional cores for processing of networking and storage operations.
-All of this is designed to increase stability of the overall machine and to deliver reliable performance levels over time independent of other customers’ load for you as a customer.
+We use these cores to run the operating system of the physical host.
+In particular, we reserve additional cores for processing of networking and storage operations.
+All of this aims to increase stability of the overall machine.
+Furthermore, it helps deliver reliable performance levels over time independent of other customers’ load for you as a customer.

 The Sources of CPU Steal Time in a Virtualized Environment

-Unlike a physical environment, there are multiple sources and situations where you can experience CPU steal time as things are more complex in a multi-tenant virtualized environment.
+Unlike a physical environment, there are multiple sources and situations where you can experience CPU steal time.
+This is because things are more complex in a multi-tenant virtualized environment.
 Not all of them are really a situation where you are not receiving the CPU time you should be, in fact in many cases you can often soak up spare CPU cycles beyond your allocated size but that’s not a situation where you’d see CPU steal time.
-The three most common situations are outlined below in more detail.
+The three most common situations follow below in more detail.

 Your Cloud Server is Overloaded